Kev-Jung/PayFabric-Fork/PayFabric/Sections/Transactions.md

   "Amount": "1",
   "Type": "Capture",
   "ReferenceKey": "151013003792",
   "Document": {
     "Head": [
       {
-               <b>"Name":"CaptureComplete",</b>
+        "Name": "CaptureComplete",
-               <b> "Value":false</b>
+        "Value": false
       }
     ]
   }
 }
 </pre>
-<b>Note:</b> CaptureComplete = true means this is the last capture transaction, no capture allowed for the original authorization transaction; CaptureComplete = false means this is not the last capture transaction, it allows to do multiple captures for the original authorization transaction.
-CaptureComplete will be set to true if pass invalid value or don't pass any value.
-For **EVO gateway profile**, If over capture or transactions include tip amount or incremental amount, CaptureComplete will be set to true automatically whatever the input value is.
+<b>Note:</b> CaptureComplete = true means this is the last capture transaction and no further capture is allowed for the original authorization transaction; CaptureComplete = false means this is not the last capture transaction.
+It allows for multiple captures on the original authorization transaction.
+CaptureComplete will be set to true if passed invalid value or not passed any value.
+For **EVO gateway profile**, If over-capture or transactions include tip amount or incremental amount, CaptureComplete will be set to true automatically whatever the input value is.
 This logic is not applied with other gateways' transactions other than EVO.

 #### Void

-* `GET /payment/api/reference/{TransactionKey}?trxtype=VOID` or `POST /transaction/process` with following request will attempt to cancel a transaction that has already been processed successfully with a payment gateway.
-PayFabric attempts to reverse the transaction by submitting a VOID transaction before settlement with the bank, if cancellation is not possible a refund (credit) must be performed.
+* `GET /payment/api/reference/{TransactionKey}?trxtype=VOID` or `POST /transaction/process` with the following request will attempt to cancel a transaction that has already been processed successfully with a payment gateway.
+PayFabric attempts to reverse the transaction by submitting a VOID transaction before settlement with the bank.
+If cancellation is not possible a refund (credit) must be performed.

 ###### Request
 <pre>